 More awards in Feature-Length competition

 In our flagship Feature-Length competition, we are delighted to announce new IDFA awards for Best Director, Best Editor, and Best Cinematographer, in addition to our longstanding award for Best Feature-Length Documentary.
 With the introduction of these three new awards, we aim to recognize documentary filmmaking as a collaboration between different team members.
 Alongside the award for best feature film, an award that will be shared between producer and director, we will celebrate the world’s leading directors, editors, and cinematographers.

 In the IDFA Competition for First Appearance, we welcome a new collaboration with FIPRESCI, the esteemed journalists of the International Federation for Film Critics.
 The First Appearance competition will now include the FIPRESCI Award and the IDFA Award for Best First Appearance, further honing our focus of uplifting the next generation of filmmaking talent on a world stage.

 New archive award across all programs

 Our ongoing collaboration with The Netherlands Institute for Sound and Vision (Beeld en Geluid) also results in a new competition and award this year, this time for the use of archival material in a documentary film.
-The IDFA Competition for Best Use of Archive Material, made possible by The Netherlands Institute for Sound and Vision, is a new juried competition that spans all IDFA program sections.
-Drawing from a competing selection of up to 8 films, the winning title will win the inaugural Beeld en Geluid IDFA ReFrame Award for best creative use of archive material in a documentary film.
+The IDFA Competition for Creative Use of Archive, made possible by The Netherlands Institute for Sound and Vision, is a new juried competition that spans all IDFA program sections.
+Drawing from a competing selection of up to 8 films, the winning title will win the inaugural Beeld en Geluid IDFA ReFrame Award for best creative use of archive.
 Any new, IDFA-selected film or project will be eligible for this award that pays tribute to one of the pillars of documentary filmmaking: the archive.

 Streamlined competitions, additional awards round out IDFA 2019